How to Paint Watercolors on Rocks with 3 Easy Ideas

 Instructions

 2. Using a paintbrush and clean water activate the paint allowing the colors to flow.
 Don’t’ try to be too precise, random is good!
 Activate the lighter areas first and then clean your brush.
 Do this between activating each color to avoid muddying the colors.
 Don’t’ let the paint dry in between activating each color though as we want them to mix and blend a bit.
-Then add some brown tones to the branch.blue bird watercolor painted rock
+Then add some brown tones to the branch. watercolor bird painted rock

 Recommended Products